YasinH/HDR2Light/README.md

 This tool is currently a proof of concept and hasn't been exhaustively tested.
 You will likely experience problems, in which case, please let me know directly or by submitting an Issue.

   - Input images that are bigger than 8k get resized to 8k.
+  - Area lights intensity in Mantra is not accurate.
+You need to manually adjust the exposure
   - Basic texture connections are supported.
 If the texture file is connected or referenced from somewhere else, it will be recognized.
   - The blend amount is quite erroneous, it's better to keep it at the default for now.